Division of Safety of Dams

 material evaluation, dam stability, hydrology, hydraulics, and structural

 review of appurtenant structures.
 In addition, Division engineers inspect

-over 1200 dams on a yearly schedule to insure they are performing and being
+over 1200 dams on a yearly schedule to ensure they are performing and being

 maintained in a safe manner.